 - Wood Shingles and Shakes – You can find wood shingles or shakes in cedar, redwood, cypress, and pressure-treated pine.
 They each add a naturally beautiful touch to any residential roofing system.
 Wood actually lasts longer than asphalt shingles, but they are high maintenance and can be a fire hazard.

-- Built-Up Roofing (BUR) – Built-up roofing, or BUR, uses a combination of bitumen and fabric to create layers of membrane referred to as plies.
+- Built-Up Roofing (BUR) – BUR uses a combination of bitumen and fabric to create layers of membrane referred to as plies.
 You can apply as many layers, or plies, as you need based on budget and preference.
 It is installed in self-adhering sheets and it is one of the oldest systems still in use today because it is both cost-effective and durable.

-- Membrane Roofing – Membrane is similar to rolled roofing.
-There are several different types of membrane roofing including Neoprene, EPDM, PVC, etc. EPDM is the best membrane available, often referred to as “rubber roofing”
+- Membrane – Membrane is similar to rolled roofing.
+There are several different types of membrane roofing including Neoprene, Ethylene Propylene Diene Monomer (EPDM), Polyvinyl Chloride (PVC), etc.

 10 Signs Your Roof Needs Urgent Repair